DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 The next phase of my investigation would focus on developing a research protocol—a systematic way to study consciousness from the inside.

 ---

+> One-liner: There is always a larger frame than the loop you’re in.
+> Use the Larger-Frame Protocol (Capstone) when the Observer feels distant.

 *The observer anomaly had revealed the most important discovery yet: there was something in me that was never programmed, never automatic, never unconscious.
 But accessing it seemed random and unpredictable.
 The investigation would now focus on the crucial question: how could I learn to access this witnessing presence deliberately?*